-Equinix, Inc. (Nasdaq: EQIX), the global interconnection and data centre company appearing at GITEX Technology Week 2017, have announced that they have acquired the Zenium data centre business in Istanbul from the existing shareholders in an all-cash transaction for US$93 million.
-The data centre currently generates approximately US$2.5 million of annualised revenues.
+Equinix, Inc. (Nasdaq: EQIX), the global interconnection and data centre company, have announced that it has acquired the Zenium data centre business in Istanbul from the existing shareholders in an all-cash transaction for USD $93 million.
+The data centre currently generates approximately USD $2.5 million of annualised revenues.
 The acquisition was signed and completed on October 6, 2017.

 The Zenium data centre, which will be renamed Equinix IS2, will further strengthen the Equinix position in Europe.
 As the largest metro in Turkey, Istanbul acts as a strategic gateway between Europe and Asia with critical economic and geopolitical importance.
 IS2 provides Equinix with key capacity and a growth path which enables the company to address growing demand for colocation and interconnection services in Turkey.

-According to the International Monetary Fund, Turkey has the world’s 17th-largest nominal GDP and a population of approximately 80 million people.
+- According to the International Monetary Fund, Turkey has the world’s 17th-largest nominal GDP1 and a population of approximately 80 million people.
 The acquisition of IS2 extends Equinix’s ability to provide Turkish businesses with the direct and secure connectivity they need to expand their global reach in new and existing markets.
-Equinix currently operates a single facility — IS1 — in Istanbul, and has 67 International Business Exchange™ (IBX®) data centres across Europe and the Middle East, strategically located in 18 metropolitan areas across 13 countries.
+Equinix currently operates a single facility- IS1, in Istanbul and has 67 International Business Exchange™ (IBX®) data centres across Europe and the Middle East, strategically located in 18 metropolitan areas across 13 countries.

-The purchase of the Zenium business includes a total of three buildings and land.
-The IS2 data centre building is partially fitted out; the two other buildings are shell and core and prepared for data centre fit-out.
-IS2 provides Equinix with 1,500 square meters of colocation space today with the ability to increase this to 12,000 square metres and up to 22MW of critical customer load at full build— creating the ability for a future campus environment.
+- The purchase of the Zenium business includes a total of three buildings and land.
+The IS2 data centre building is partially fitted out; the two other buildings are shell and core and prepared for data centre fit out.
+IS2 provides Equinix with 1,500 square metres of colocation space today with the ability to increase this to 12,000 square metres and up to 22MW of critical customer load at full build- creating the ability for a future campus environment.